FredKSchott/snowpack/www/README.md

 - templates in `_includes`

 ## Style Guide
+- Terminology
+  - Snowpack app/project/site?
 - Sentence-style capitalization
 - Oxford comma
 - Don't capitalize after colons
+- Avoid using future tense and passive tense if possible, for example "will rebuild" should be "rebuilds"

 ### Code Blocks